If you are a restaurant owner you probably already know that restaurants are not amazing for the environment.

 - Turn your equipment off when not in use.
 That idle time is bad for both the environment and your energy bill!

 - Lighting is a huge energy user for restaurants, averaging about 13% of a restaurant’s total energy breakdown.
 Invest in installing efficient lighting.

 Paper is better than plastic, but it’s still disposable.

 Nowadays, you can email or text receipts to customers instead of handing out slips of paper they will just throw away.
-Many customers even prefer this over having a wallet stuffed with receipts!
+Many customers even prefer getting their receipt digitally.
+That saves them a wallet stuffed full of old receipts!